KevinJohnsonAbroad/azure-network-protocols/README.md

 <img src="https://i.imgur.com/s0wzQ1y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Via Wireshark, filter "DHCP traffic only"
+-Via Wireshark, filter "DHCP traffic only"<br>
--From Windows 10 VM, a new IP address was issued from the command line (ipconfig /renew) -DHCP traffic can be observed in WireShark.
+-From Windows 10 VM, a new IP address was issued from the command line (ipconfig /renew)<br>
+-DHCP traffic can be observed in WireShark.<br>

 </p>